-If you have answers yes to any of these questions, then you may be in danger of being an uninvolved or neglectful parent.
+If you have answered yes to any of these questions, then you may be in danger of being an uninvolved or neglectful parent.

 Unfortunately, kids raised by such parents may not fare well in life.
 Kids raised by such parents tend to do poorly in all life domains, including socially, academically, and emotionally.

-You might also recognize that you might tend to exhibit more of one style while your spouse exhibits another.
-In such situations, it pays to consider how each of you respond to your children and work on developing a consistent approach to parenting and discipline.
+You might also recognize that you tend to exhibit more of one style while your spouse exhibits another.
+In such situations, it pays to consider how you respond to your children and work on developing a consistent approach to parenting and discipline.

 While you might naturally tend toward a different style, making a conscious approach to be a more authoritative parent can pay off.
-Your children will then be better able to reap the benefits that come from taking a more authoritative approach to parenting.
+Your children will then be better able to reap the benefits of a more authoritative parenting approach.

 Benson, JB, Marshall, MH.
-(2009).
 Social and Emotional Development in Infancy and Early Childhood.
-Oxford: Academic Press.
+Oxford: Academic Press; 2009.